FelisDevelopment/fd-pets-support/docs/AddNewAnimation.md

 ## Description

 You can easily add new animations for specific animal.
-Please compare examples below to see how it's done. `example` action / animation will be added.
+Please compare examples below to see how it's done. `example` animation will be added.

 ## File